cta-wave/dpctf-deploy/QUICK_START.md

 ### Host machine requirements

-- software on host machine:
+- on Linux:
   - docker
   - docker-compose
+  - git
+- on Windows 11:
+  - Docker-Desktop
-  - git (Windows note: all commands executed via "Git Bash")
+  - git
+  - Windows Terminal
 - domain (we use `yourhost.domain.tld` in this document) with valid certificates are needed for some tests (EME, encrypted content)
 - camera that records at 120 fps or more (AVC/h.264)